niuers/python/objects.md

 # Object Identity, Equality, and Aliasing

+## Object Identity

 * Every object has an *identity*, a *type* and a *value*.
+  * Only the value of an object changes over time.
+Actually the type of an object may be changed by merely assigning a different class to its `__class__` attribute, but that is pure evil.

 * Because variables are mere labels, nothing prevents an object from having several labels assigned to it.
 When that happens, you have **aliasing**.

-## Object Identity

 * An object’s *identity* is guaranteed to be a **unique numeric label**, and it will **never change** during the life of the object.
   * You may think of it as the object’s address in memory.
   * The `is` operator compares the identity of two objects; the `id()` function returns an integer representing its identity.